 Habitat: Northern Pin Oak grows from a deep taproot with widespread lateral roots and will re-sprout from a root collar or stump.
 It prefers upland sandy soils and is very drought tolerant.
 Like the Red Oak, this species is susceptible to Oak Wilt Disease and therefore should not be pruned during the growing months of April to September.

 Names: The genus name, Quercus, is the Latin word for Oak.
 The species, ellipsoidalis, means elliptic and refers to the leaf shape.
-The author name for the plant classification, ‘E.J.Hill.” is for Ellsworth Jerome Hill (1833-1917) American Botanist who published extensively on trees and herbaceous plants of the central United States, including several papers on Quercus ellipsoidalis.
+The author name for the plant classification from 1899, ‘E.J.Hill.” is for Ellsworth Jerome Hill (1833-1917) American Botanist who published extensively on trees and herbaceous plants of the central United States, including several papers on Quercus ellipsoidalis.
 Although a graduate of Union Theological Seminary in New York City, he was largely self-taught in botany.

 Comparisons: The proper common name for this plant is Northern Pin Oak to prevent confusion with the similar Pin Oak, Q. palustris, which is a more southern plant and not native to Minnesota.
 There are no other oaks in Minnesota in the wild that have a leaf like this, but the tree can hybridize with the Red Oak, Q. rubra, but Red Oak leaves are not shiny and the lobes are less deeply cut.
+In other areas a closely resembling tree is the Scarlet Oak, Q. coccinea, where the acorn cup is turbinate to hemispheric, scales with broad glossy base, scale margins often strongly concave; nut ovoid to subglobose, with 1 or more concentric rings of pits at apex.

 Check the Oak Leaf Comparison Sheet.